 Cannabinoid antagonists are like a door jam.
 They sit in the lock (receptor) and prevent the key (its matching compound) from fitting.
 This prevents a reaction from taking place.

 While the positive impacts of Chinese Medicine begin in the treatment room, at-home care is important to support this work.
 CBD CLINIC™’s evidence-based pain relief topicals help to continue the positive effects.
-The active pharmaceutical ingredients, camphor and menthol, provide a cooling and heating sensation to the skin while natural emollients like jojoba seed oil, CBD hemp oil from the Cannabis sativa L. hemp plant, and cottonseed oil nourish the skin.
+The active pharmaceutical ingredients, camphor and menthol, provide a cooling and heating sensation to the skin.

-Camphor come from the wood of the camphor tree.
+- Camphor is an essential oil derived from the wood of the camphor tree, a tree native to China and Japan.
 This natural substance has antiseptic properties as well as analgesic properties.
 It helps alleviate pain by increasing cutaneous blood flow, resulting in cold and hot sensations that interrupt the pain signals in the brain.

 Chinese medicine and CBD CLINIC™ Topicals form a powerful pain-relieving duo, without the complications and side effects potentially delivered by pharmaceutical agents.
-It’s no wonder this combination is such a favorite!
+It’s no wonder this combination is such a favorite for TCMs!

 Don’t take our word for it.
 Listen to what others are saying.